Science with a small two-band UV-photometry mission I: Mission description and follow-up observations of stellar transients: QUVIK mission overview

 \section{\emph{QUVIK} mission overview}

 The primary objective of \emph{QUVIK}, illustrated in Fig. \ref{fig:QUVIKimage}, is the early measurement of the brightness evolution of kilonovae in the UV band to distinguish between different models of their explosion.
 This objective drives the design parameters of the mission summarised in Table \ref{table:requirements}.
-Our baseline mission has a moderately large FoV of at least $\SI{1.0}{\degree} \times \SI{1.0}{\degree}$, a PSF of $\lesssim \SI{2.5}{arcsec}$ (FWHM), and a NUV photometric sensitivity of $22$ AB magnitude in $\SI{1000}{\second}$ at signal-to-noise ratio (SNR) of $5$, and observation start latency for an unocculted target (ToO response time) better than $\SI{20}{minutes}$.
+Our baseline mission has a moderately large FoV of at least $\SI{1.0}{\degree} \times \SI{1.0}{\degree}$, a PSF of $\lesssim \SI{2.5}{arcsec}$ (FWHM), and a NUV photometric sensitivity of $22$ AB magnitude in less than 1000 second at signal-to-noise ratio (SNR) of $5$, and observation start latency for an unocculted target (ToO response time) better than $\SI{20}{minutes}$.
 Its NUV spectral range of $\sim \SI{260}{\nano\metre}$ to $\sim \SI{360}{\nano\metre}$ is the primary band for kilonova observations and provides complementarity to \emph{ULTRASAT} at longer wavelengths.
-The FUV band spanning from $\sim \SI{140}{\nano\metre}$ to $\sim \SI{190}{\nano\metre}$ will give \emph{QUVIK} unique capabilities, making it the only mission capable of FUV follow-up observations in the 2027--2030 timeframe.\footnote{On August 18 2022, NASA announced the selection of the Ultraviolet Explorer \citep[UVEX,][]{Kulkarni2021} as one of two MIDEX proposals for a detailed study.
+The FUV band spanning from $\sim \SI{140}{\nano\metre}$ to $\sim \SI{190}{\nano\metre}$ will give \emph{QUVIK} unique capabilities as this band is currently only covered by UVIT on \emph{AstroSat} \citep{singh2014}.\footnote{On August 18 2022, NASA announced the selection of the Ultraviolet Explorer \citep[UVEX,][]{Kulkarni2021} as one of two MIDEX proposals for a detailed study.
 A final down-selection will happen in 2024 with the launch expected sometime after 2028, likely around 2030.
-UVEX, which is a significantly larger mission than \emph{QUVIK}, would cover the same spectral bands and, if selected, the mission would most likely launch after our proposed micro-satellite. \emph{QUVIK} could thus serve as a pathfinder for UVEX and even if operated simultaneously, it would provide a large discovery potential in the very rich field of UV astronomy. } Close coordination of the FUV-capable \emph{QUVIK} with \emph{ULTRASAT}, will thus multiply the scientific returns of both missions.
+UVEX, which is a significantly larger mission than \emph{QUVIK}, would cover the same spectral bands and, if selected, the mission would most likely launch after our proposed small satellite. \emph{QUVIK} could thus serve as a pathfinder for UVEX and even if operated simultaneously, it would provide a large discovery potential in the very rich field of UV astronomy. } Close coordination of the FUV-capable \emph{QUVIK} with \emph{ULTRASAT}, will thus multiply the scientific returns of both missions.